-Approximately 80.0% of general fund expenses, the main operating fund for the School District, were related to salaries and employee benefits for the year ended June 30, 2019.
+Approximately 85% of general fund expenses, the main operating fund for the School District, were related to salaries and employee benefits for the year ended June 30, 2020.
 More than a third of certified personnel in the School District have 21 years or more of experience resulting in salaries at the highest possible state pay level.
-With such personnel heavy expenses, it is difficult to offset mandated expense increases such as TRS and health insurance premium expenses.
+With such personnel heavy expenses, it is difficult to offset mandated expenses areas such as TRS and health insurance premiums.
 The School District consistently evaluates how funds can be spent smarter and more effectively to ensure that Rabun County students receive a quality education from effective personnel.